 Community Engagement Announcements

 Community Engaged Scholarship Forum: With the leadership of Provost Ann Cudd and Senior Vice Chancellor Kathy Humphrey, the Community Engaged Scholarship Forum annually celebrates the diversity of community-engaged work across the University of Pittsburgh.
 It is where faculty, students, staff, and community members come to present their community-engaged work, discover new avenues of partnership, network with those who do similar work and celebrate Pitt's commitment to community engagement.
-The call for presentations is open until December 15, 2019.
-View a PDF of the proposal submission form.
+Registration for the Community Engaged Scholarship Forum.

 Find Pitt in your community